SpamScope/spamscope/README.md

 You can build your custom output bolts and store your data in Elasticsearch, Mongo, filesystem, etc.

 ### Build your topology
-With streamparse tecnology you can build your topology in Clojure, add and/or remove spouts and bolts.
+With streamparse tecnology you can build your topology in Python, add and/or remove spouts and bolts.

 ### Apache 2 Open Source License
 SpamScope can be downloaded, used, and modified free of charge.
 It is available under the Apache 2 license.